 The Office of the Child’s Representative (OCR) was created under H.B.
 00-1371 in the 58th General Assembly legislative session.
 The purpose of the statute authorizing the OCR, Colorado Revised Statute C.R.S. § 13-91-101 et seq, is to empower Colorado’s most vulnerable children with uniform, high-quality counsel.

 In July 2001, the OCR became responsible for enhancing the legal representation of children, establishing fair and realistic rates of compensation for attorney services, setting minimum practice and training standards, and working collaboratively with the state CASA to develop local CASA programs in each Judicial District.
 In 2010, the General Assembly made the OCR a permanent state agency.

-1. Accountability: Colorado’s children, attorneys, and taxpayers can count on OCR to ensure that each decision we make and action we take advances our mission in a fair and transparent manner.
+- Accountability: Colorado’s children, attorneys, families, and communities can count on OCR to ensure that each decision we make and action we take advances our mission in a fair, equitable, inclusive, and transparent manner.

-3. Empowerment: OCR cultivates an environment of respect and honesty.
-We value the experience and expertise of the children we serve, our contract attorneys, and our staff.
-We invest time to connect, focus on strengths, value feedback, and recognize success.
-We support each other in our mission to empower children.
+- Empowerment: OCR cultivates an environment of respect, honesty, and equity.
+We value the diverse experiences and expertise of the children we serve, our attorneys, and our staff.
+We invest time to reflect and connect, focus on strengths, value feedback, and recognize success.
+We stand for justice and support each other in our mission to empower children.